williamsmiths/tutor/docs/configuration.rst

 - ``OPENEDX_AWS_ACCESS_KEY`` (default: ``""``)

-This configuration parameter sets the Django setting ``AWS_ACCESS_KEY_ID`` in edx-platform's LMS, CMS, envs, and production.py for use by the library django-storages with Amazon S3.
+This configuration parameter sets the Django setting ``AWS_ACCESS_KEY_ID`` in elearning-edx's LMS, CMS, envs, and production.py for use by the library django-storages with Amazon S3.

 - ``OPENEDX_AWS_SECRET_ACCESS_KEY`` (default: ``""``)

-This configuration parameter sets the Django setting ``AWS_SECRET_ACCESS_KEY`` in edx-platform's LMS, CMS, envs, and production.py for use by the library django-storages with Amazon S3.
+This configuration parameter sets the Django setting ``AWS_SECRET_ACCESS_KEY`` in elearning-edx's LMS, CMS, envs, and production.py for use by the library django-storages with Amazon S3.

 - ``OPENEDX_MYSQL_DATABASE`` (default: ``"openedx"``)